flextype/flextype.org/project/entries/en/entry.md

 features_fast_heading: Fast
 features_fast_p: 'Flextype is super fast content management system because of its elegance architecture and built-in <a href="https://docs.flextype.org/en/concepts/performance">smart cache</a>.'
 features_flexible_heading: Flexible
-features_flexible_p: 'Building this content management system, we focused on simplicity and flexibility.
-To achieve this, we implemented a simple but powerful Core API's.'
+features_flexible_p: "Building this content management system, we focused on simplicity and flexibility.
+To achieve this, we implemented a simple but powerful Core API's."
 features_easy_editing_heading: 'Easy editing'
-features_easy_editing_p: 'With Flextype you are free to use any of your favorite content editor to write content or our gorgeous <a href="https://github.com/flextype-plugins/admin" target="_blank">Admin Panel</a>.'
+features_easy_editing_p: 'With Flextype you are free to use any of your favorite content editor to write content or our gorgeous %url_start%Admin Panel%url_end%.'
 features_dynamic_content_types_heading: 'Dynamic Content Types'
 features_dynamic_content_types_p: 'The flat-file nature of Flextype lets you define unlimited custom fields for any of your entries.'
 features_open_source_heading: 'Open Source'